bartdegoede/blog/content/post/2019-10-29-use-google-cloud-text-to-speech-to-create-an-audio-version-of-your-blog-posts.md

 # Include audio in the post

 With this, we end up with a bunch of audio files a directory.
-In order to display them properly to our users so that they can actually consumee thee content, we have to do a little more work.
+In order to display them properly to our users so that they can actually consume the content, we have to do a little more work.
 [Hugo provides `shortcodes`](https://gohugo.io/content-management/shortcodes/), which are effectively parameterized macro's that expand into snippets of HTML that get embedded in your posts.
 There are many shortcodes included with standard Hugo (like `figure`, `gist` or `tweet`), but you can also create your own.
 We'll leverage that to include [some swanky HTML5 audio tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) in our blog posts[^compatibility].

 ```html
 <audio controls